mergen-sergio/DBest/tutorial/Using-sample-data.md

 );

 ```
+## Notes on Indexed Files

+Some `.dat` files serve as indexes (their names start with `idx`).
+These indexes correspond to another `.dat` file containing the full records.
+For instance:

+- **`idx_year`**:
+  This file is a B+ tree index optimized for lookups by the `release_year` column.
+  - The `movie_id` column in `idx_year` acts as a reference to the `movie.dat` file.
+  - Using the `movie_id`, the `movie.dat` file can be queried to retrieve all associated columns from the `movie` table.

+DBest leverages these indexes to enable efficient data access.
+For more details on DBest's indexing strategy, visit: [DBest Indexing Strategy](xxx).

 ## Notes on Foreign Keys

-While the schema includes `FOREIGN KEY` constraints to indicate relationships between columns and primary keys in target tables, no actual foreign key constraints are enforced.
-These commands simply serve as references to the relational structure.
+While the schema includes `FOREIGN KEY` constraints to denote relationships between tables, these are not enforced in practice.
+Instead, they serve as references to the relational structure of the data.

 ## Using the `.dat` Files

-To utilize the `.dat` files, you can either:
+To work with the `.dat` files:
 1. Use the **'Open Indexed Data'** option in the top menu.
-2. Drag and drop the files directly into the editor.
+2. Alternatively, drag and drop the files directly into the editor.

-This setup ensures efficient data access and supports the examples used throughout the tutorial.
+This approach ensures efficient access and supports the examples discussed throughout the tutorial.